Smartling/SmartlingHelp/_articles/manage-content/the-list-view/assign-content-to-a-translation-resource.md

 ---
 layout: article
-title: Assign content to a translation resource
+title: Assign Content to a Translation Resource
 draft: true
 Applies to:
   GDN: false